rems-project/cn-tutorial/docs/getting-started/case-studies/verif-doubly-linked-lists.md

 # Doubly-linked Lists

+<span style="color:red">Need updating after testing/verif split.</span>

 <span style="color:red">BCP: The rest of the tutorial (from here to the end) needs to be checked for consistency of naming and capitalization conventions. </span>

 A doubly linked list is a linked list where each node has a pointer to both the next node and the previous node.
-This allows for constant-time operations for adding or removing nodes anywhere in the list.
+This allows for O(1) operations for adding or removing nodes anywhere in the list.

 Because of all the sharing in this data structure, the separation reasoning is a bit tricky.
 We'll give you the core definitions and then invite you to help fill in the annotations for some of the functions that manipulate doubly linked lists.

-## Types

-<span style="color:red">BCP: Does that work for testing?</span>

 First, here is the C type definition: